Conservative Party (UK): 1997–2010: Political wilderness

+Following the defeat in 1997, the party was led by William Hague (1997–2001), Iain Duncan Smith (2001–2003) and Michael Howard (2001–2005).

 Major resigned as party leader and was succeeded by William Hague.
 The 2001 general election resulted in a net gain of one seat for the Conservative Party and returned a mostly unscathed Labour Party back to government.
 This all occurred months after the fuel protests of September 2000 had seen the Conservatives briefly take a narrow lead over Labour in the opinion polls.

 In 2001 Iain Duncan Smith was elected leader of the party.
 Although Duncan Smith was a strong Eurosceptic, during his tenure, Europe ceased to be an issue of division in the party as it united behind calls for a referendum on the proposed European Union Constitution.
 However, before he could lead the party into a general election, Duncan Smith lost the vote on a motion of no confidence by MPs.
 This was despite the Conservative support equalling that of Labour in the months leading up to his departure from the leadership.

 Michael Howard then stood for the leadership unopposed on 6 November 2003.
 Under Howard's leadership at the 2005 general election, the Conservative Party increased their total vote share and—more significantly—their number of parliamentary seats, reducing Labour's majority.
 The day following the election, Howard resigned.

 David Cameron won the 2005 leadership election.
 He then announced his intention to reform and realign the Conservatives.
 For most of 2006 and the first half of 2007, polls showed leads over Labour for the Conservatives.
 Polls became more volatile in summer 2007 with the accession of Gordon Brown as prime minister.
 The Conservatives gained control of the London mayoralty for the first time in 2008 after Boris Johnson defeated the Labour incumbent, Ken Livingstone.